a8ksh4/gpio-keyboard/README.md

 Currently NOT supported:
 * '_shift', '_ctrl', '_alt' standard keys.
 Currently only one-shot is supported.
 I'll need to refactor the code a bit to support these keys.

+Keymap vs uinput_translate.py
+Every key/behavior in the keymap must have a corresponding entry in the uinput_translate file that says what will be passed to uinput for the behavior.
+Normally this is a simple mapping like this...
+* Keymap has the letter 'a'.
+* Uinput_translate has:     'a': uinput.KEY_A,

+But we can do more interesting stuff like this:
+* Keymap has: '_alta', meaning alt + tab
+* Uinput_translate has: '_alta': (uinput.KEY_LEFTALT, uinput.KEY_TAB),

+When an entry has a list of actions like this, we'll emit the first key, then the second (and third ...), and unpress them in the same order.